 By understanding these and other misconceptions about natural selection, we can gain a more accurate understanding of how evolution works and how it shapes the diversity of life on Earth.
 We can also appreciate the incredible complexity and adaptability of the natural world, and the remarkable power of natural selection to drive changes in populations over time.

-In conclusion, natural selection is a powerful mechanism of evolution that has shaped the diversity of life on Earth over millions of years.
+Natural selection is a powerful mechanism of evolution that has shaped the diversity of life on Earth over millions of years.
 From the earliest single-celled organisms to the complex ecosystems we see today, natural selection has driven adaptations and changes in populations that have allowed organisms to survive and thrive in a variety of environments.